Learn all about making perfect buttonholes through troubleshooting common problems sewists encounter when making a machine buttonhole!

 Then use the same settings for the buttonhole with the buttonhole foot.

-You can also change the stitch length for your buttonhole stitch – make it a little longer for example.
+You can also change the stitch length for your buttonhole stitch to make it a little longer, for example.
 Maybe your stitch length was too small for your particular fabric.

 Want to improve your sewing skills?

 Get my detailed guide on SEWING MACHINE TENSION ADJUSTMENTS free!